adioshun/gitBook_DeepDrive/paper2017-segcloud.md

 - Qi et al. [53] propose a Multilayer Perceptron(MLP) architecture
 	-  that extracts a global feature vector from a 3D point cloud of $$1m^3$$ physical size
-	-  and processes each point using the extracted feature vector and additional point level transformations.
+	-  and processes each point using the extracted feature vector and additional **point level** transformations.

-Their method operatesat the point level and thus inherently provides a fine-grainedsegmentation.
+- Their method operates at the point level and thus inherently provides a fine-grained segmentation.

-It works well for indoor semantic scene understanding,although there is no evidence that it scales tolarger input dimensions without additional training or adaptationrequired.
+- It works well for indoor semantic scene understanding,although there is no evidence that it scales to larger input dimensions without additional training or adaptation required.

+###### [3D-FCNN]

-Huang et al. [32] present a 3D-FCNN for3D semantic segmentation which produces coarse voxellevelsegmentation.
+- Huang et al. [32] present a 3D-FCNN for 3D **semantic segmentation** which produces coarse voxel level segmentation.

 Dai et al. [16] also propose a fully convolutionalarchitecture, but they make a single predictionfor all voxels in the same voxel grid column.